cxing-blip/CSC120-FinalProject/cheatsheet.md

 - open box
 	- Description: Open an unopened box in the current room.
 	- Usage: Type `open box`, see the list of unopened box IDs, then enter the numeric ID to open.
 	- Notes: Some boxes contain Items (Passwords, Weaknesses, Manuscripts, CounterItems).
-Manuscripts auto-activate the Box Girl's skill.
+Manuscripts auto-activate the Box Girl's skill, and then disappears.

 - use item
 	- Description: Use an item from your inventory.
 	- Usage: Type `use item`, the game lists your inventory, then enter the name of the item to use (e.g., `Matches`, `Password-A`).
 	- Behavior: Each item has a class-defined `use()` behavior.
 Some uses may end the game (victory), move the Box Girl, or alter the map.

 2. Inventory & Item types (what they do)